amihaiemil/amihaiemil.github.io/_posts/2017-11-29-invest-in-a-github-organization.markdown

 comments: true
 shareable: true
-preview: Any software company who wants to keep up with the world has to be present on Github.
+preview: Any software company who wants to keep up with the world has to be present in the Open Source world.
 image: https://amihaiemil.github.io/images/jerry_and_the_goldfish.PNG
 ---